How You're Ruining Your Vision Without Even Realizing It

 "If we aren't getting enough sleep at night, it can accelerate the aging process," says Kouri.
 "This can lead to bloodshot eyes, dark circles, eye twitching (known as myokymia) and blurry vision.
 Over long periods of time with inadequate rest, we can experience popped blood vessels due to eye strain.
 Additionally, we may experience dry eyes which can cause pain, itchiness, and sensitivity to light."

-The Remedy Rx: Experts including the National Sleep Foundation say that adults of all ages should get seven to nine hours of sleep a night.
+The Rx: Experts including the National Sleep Foundation say that adults of all ages should get seven to nine hours of sleep a night.
 That won't just help preserve your vision—it's been shown to lower the risk of cancer, heart disease, stroke and depression.

 You're Not Getting An Annual Eye Exam